best chest workout

 This is how you complete the development of your chest: by including chest exercises for building upper, mid and lower pecs that can be loaded, by including exercises that take the muscle through its full range of motion, and by ensuring that you include drop sets of movements that take the upper, mid and lower chest through midline.

 This is just one example of how to train your chest according to science using exercises and workouts that apply the most advanced techniques.
-If you want to build a bigger and stronger chest, and increase muscle and strength throughout your body, you can do that with the ATHLEAN-X Training Programs and get started right away on building a ripped, muscular, athletic body.
+If you want to build a bigger and broader chest, and increase muscle and strength throughout your body, you can do that with the ATHLEAN-X Training Programs and get started right away on building a ripped, muscular, athletic body.

 - It will also pair these up as drop sets with exercises that allow us to cross midline and challenge this important part of the chest’s range of motion as well.